ADHD Test, Symptoms & Causes

 Traditionally, ADHD is diagnosed if the child meets a characteristic behaviour.
 So broad is the list of behaviours in the DSM-V that it captures nearly all childhood problems.
 Children with attentional disorders range from polite, dreamy, and inattentive to hyperactive.

 Science has yet to identify ‘the cause’ behind these different presentations, and it remains unlikely that a single cause for ADHD will ever be found.
 Over the years, several causal factors have been proposed.
 The wide range of symptoms present in ADHD suggest that ADHD is better characterised as a term which captures many underlying disorders.
-If ADHD constitutes many disorders, then it makes sense that there are such diverse behavioural manifestations.
+If ADHD constitutes many disorders, then it makes sense that there are such diverse behavioural manifestations and not all respond to stimulant medications.

 Quantitative electroencephalography (QEEG).

 Quantitative EEG (QEEG) is the statistical analysis of the electrical activity of the brain.
 It is a brain mapping tool used to evaluate differences in brain function compared to a database of people without difficulties.
-In the brain map image above, the colour black, and one colour gradation above and below on the scale, represent the normal range.
+In the brain map image, the colour grey, and one colour gradation above and below on the scale, represent the normal range.

 The hotter colours represent excesses of brain electrical activity and colder colours represent deficits.
 Some of these excesses and deficits are related to specific behavioural and learning difficulties, or mood disorders.
 QEEG enables the formulation of therapy options guided by these brain patterns, rather than simply relying on behavioural questionnaires.

 QEEG is useful in revealing the underlying abnormal brainwave patterns associated with ADHD and other disorders.
-QEEG can discriminate with more than 90% accuracy ADHD from learning disabilities and from typical activity.
-BNC uses Neuroguide software from Applied Neuroscience Inc. in St Petersburg, Florida, USA.
+QEEG can help clinicians discriminate between ADHD that are likely to respond to stimulant meds and neurofeedback from those who may not.

 Test of Variables of Attention (T.O.V.A)